mvaganov/self/RESUME.md

 <!--- #endif -->
 A machine-learning engine built in C# to test an experimental ensemble learning technique (elects using ranked-choice voting).
 Independent study, built from scratch as a learning exercise, inspired by a former student.
 Notably includes optimized-matrix-math and "secret sauce" training optimizations which reduce training time for equivalent accuracy.<!--- #ifndef redux -->

-The goal is to get many very-differently trained Neural Networks to make cooperative decisions about common problems.
-This process should include supporting their choices with “opinions”, which can be used in the future to better train networks on similar problems.
-I’m still working on backward-propagation to identify key features, so networks can identify the root causes of their ‘why’.
+The goal is to get many different "brains" (trained Neural Networks) to cooperatively decide choices.
+This process should include supporting choices with "opinions", which can be used later to better-train brains on similar problems.
+It’s far from done, I’m still working on backward-feed-propagation to identify "key features", so networks can identify the root causes of their "why" when forming "opinions".

 The long-term goal is to build a decision-making platform where humans and machines can cooperatively answer choice-questions, with a system that focuses on evidence; questions like: "What dinner should we eat?", "Who’s the best candidate?", "What do we do with climate change?"<!--- #endif -->